TAASSK/Joule/doc/API/users/create_review.md

 * `hotness_rating` - a rating for hotness; must be integer between 0 and 100, inclusive
 * `accountability_rating` - a rating for accountability; must be integer between 0 and 100, inclusive
-* `availability_rating` - a rating for availability; must be integer between 0 and 100, inclusive
 * `politeness_rating` - a rating for politeness; must be integer between 0 and 100, inclusive
 * `efficiency_rating` - a rating for efficiency; must be integer between 0 and 100, inclusive
 * `comment` - simple text string containing comment body